Henrique Salas Römer: Biography

-He was born on 17 April 1936. as the eldest son of Jacob Salas Salas (1907–1987), born in Curaçao, and Corina Römer Kölster (1912–1951), a native of Puerto Cabello.
+He was born on 17 April 1936. as the eldest son of Jacob Salas Salas (1907–1987), a native of Puerto Cabello.
 He completed his early studies at Unidad Educativa San José "La Salle".
 After finishing primary school, he was sent to the United States where he graduated from high school with honors and entered Yale University in 1955.
 In 1957, he returned to the country for two years to work alongside his father, and during that period, with the overthrow of General Marcos Pérez Jiménez, he actively participated in the process that culminated with the election of Rómulo Betancourt as president of Venezuela.
 In 1959, he returned to his alma mater and at the end of that year married Raiza Josefina Feo Lissot (1942), daughter of Salvador Feo La Cruz (the first Governor of Carabobo State at the start of the democratic era) and aunt of Alejandro Feo La Cruz.
 They had three children, Henrique Fernando, who was born shortly before graduating as an economist in 1961, Raiza Gabriela, and Juan Miguel.
 For several years he held positions in the private sector while teaching Monetary Theory and Financial Institutions at the University of Carabobo.
 He later moved to Caracas, and in the early 1980s he founded a Center for Strategic Analysis.
 Three years later, he was invited to present, on behalf of the independent world, the candidacy of former president Rafael Caldera, who was seeking to return to power.
 This marked the beginning of his political career.